Horizonll/GPT-from-scratch/results/result.md

 # RLHF

-## ORPO
+## PPO

+EleutherAI/pythia-1b-deduped

 Prompt: A sunset over the mountains
-Output: A sunset over the mountains, golden light casting long shadows on the forest floor.
-A small group of people walking in the forest
+Output: A sunset over the mountains, and the snow-covered peaks of the mountains.
+The snow-covered

 Prompt: The impact of climate change on polar bears
-Output: The impact of climate change on polar bears is a complex and multifaceted issue that requires a deep understanding of both environmental and anthropological perspectives
+Output: The impact of climate change on polar bears is not yet known.
+The polar bears are the most vulnerable species to climate change, and

 Prompt: The benefits of regular exercise
-Output: The benefits of regular exercise for the elderly are numerous.
-For example, physical activity can improve blood circulation, which can reduce the
+Output: The benefits of regular exercise are that it reduces the risk of injury, and that it is more likely to be associated with a

+## ORPO

+gpt2